ChiaraSapo/Social-robotics-Assignments/README.md

 Authors: Chiara Saporetti, Chiara Terrile, Cristina Naso Rappins, Davide Piccinini.

 ## 3
+The third assignment is about computing the statistical significance of given data.

+Tools: Excel.

+Content: Excel file + report.

+Authors: Chiara Saporetti, Chiara Terrile, Cristina Naso Rappins, Davide Piccinini.

+## 4
-The third assignment is about creating a simple interaction with Nao robot from SoftBank.
+The fourth assignment is about creating a simple interaction with Nao robot from SoftBank.

+Tools: Choreographe.

+Content: Choreographe package with dialogs and animations.

+Authors: Chiara Saporetti, Gabriele Reverberi, Rohit Kumar, Nitha Elisabeth John.

+## 4
+The fourth assignment is about creating a natural interaction with Nao robot from SoftBank.
+The focus was on showing the robot's emotions.

+Tools: Choreographe.

+Content: Choreographe package with dialogs and animations.

+Authors: Chiara Saporetti, Gabriele Reverberi, Rohit Kumar, Nitha Elisabeth John.

+## 5
+The fith assignment is about developing human-aware navigation with Pepper robot from SoftBank.

 Tools: Choreographe.